iceddev/gitkit-widgets/README.md

 #### `options`

-Configuration for the login button.
+Optional configuration for the login button.
 Takes any of the [Gitkit widget options](https://developers.google.com/identity/toolkit/web/setup-frontend#page_with_sign_in_button) or nicer options as defined below.

 __Note: all Gitkit widget option names take precedence over the names below.__